3 Days in Venice Itinerary: How to Spend the Perfect Long Weekend

 We stayed at MEININGER Venezia Mestre.
 The rooms were clean, spacious and modern and were approximately a 5-minute walk from the train and bus station, making it very easy to get into the centre of Venice, to our next destination and to and from the airport.

-The best way to get around Venice and to make sure that you don’t miss anything is by foot!
 The city on the Lagoon is relatively small making it really easy to walk.
-The canals and the trusting and turning streets are the best part of Venice and if you choose to travel from one area to another any other way then you’ll miss this.
+The canals and the twisting and turning streets are the best part of Venice.
+If you choose to travel from one area to another any other way then you’ll miss this.
 There are no cars or bikes in the city, and even if there were, there are no streets to drive them on.

-If you don’t fancy walking everywhere then there is the option of public transport.
-As expected, it’s neither buses nor a subway but, instead boats.
+As expected, it’s neither buses nor a subway but, instead, boats.
 They are called Vaporetto and can get you all around town.
-Vaporettos are not cheap though, a single ticket costs €12.00 (valid for 70 minutes), so if you intend to use them a lot, buying a day pass can be much better value.
-24 hours from validation costs €30.00 48 hours from validation €40.00 and 72 hours from validation €50,00 perfect if you’re spending 3 days in Venice.
-If you’re visiting during peak periods just be prepared for the boats to be busy!
+Vaporettos are not cheap, though.
+A single ticket costs €12.00 (valid for 70 minutes), so if you intend to use them a lot, buying a day pass can be a much better value.
+24 hours from validation costs €30.00, 48 hours from validation €40.00, and 72 hours from validation €50,00.
+Perfect if you’re spending 3 days in Venice.
+If you’re visiting during peak periods, just be prepared for the boats to be busy!

 Top Tips for 3 Days in Venice:

-• Venice can get crowded, so consider purchasing skip-the-line tickets for major attractions in advance.
+– Venice can get crowded, so consider purchasing skip-the-line tickets for major attractions in advance.

-• Wear comfortable shoes as you’ll be walking a lot on cobblestone streets and bridges.
+– Wear comfortable shoes as you’ll be walking a lot on cobblestone streets and bridges.

-• Be respectful of local customs and remember that Venice is a city built on water, so water taxis and vaporettos are the primary modes of transportation.
+– Be respectful of local customs and remember that Venice is a city built on water, so water taxis and vaporetto’s are the primary modes of transportation.

-• You can drink tap water in Venice.
+– You can drink tap water in Venice.

-• The Accademia Gallery and other attractions might have specific opening days and times, so plan ahead.
+– The Accademia Gallery and other attractions might have specific opening days and times, so plan ahead.

-• Island hopping using vaporettos offers a different perspective of Venice and its surrounding islands.
+– Island hopping using vaporetto’s offers a different perspective of Venice and its surrounding islands.

-• Take some time to enjoy the tranquil moments by the canals and squares, and soak in the unique atmosphere of each island.
+– Take some time to enjoy the tranquil moments by the canals and squares, and soak in the unique atmosphere of each island.

-Day 1 3 Days In Venice
+Day 1: 3 Days In Venice

-Food is a huge part of travelling (at least for us anyway) so start your day by enjoying breakfast at a Local Café.
+Food is a huge part of travelling (at least for us anyway), so start your day by enjoying breakfast at a Local Café.
 Indulge in a cappuccino and a freshly baked croissant as you soak in the morning atmosphere.

-After you are caffeinated and full head to St. Mark’s Square (Piazza San Marco) before it gets too busy!
+After you are caffeinated and full, head to St. Mark’s Square (Piazza San Marco) before it gets too busy!
 Marvel at the stunning architecture of St. Mark’s Basilica and the Campanile.
 Don’t forget to snap some photos of the iconic pigeons and the grandeur of the square.

 Doge’s Palace (Palazzo Ducale) stands adjacent to St. Mark’s Basilica.
 A beautiful Gothic structure facing the Venetian lagoon.
 Walk across the Bridge of Sighs and imagine the stories it could tell if it could talk as you enjoy the views of the canals.